 We anticipate that the AP will be fully accredited at this Phase.
-We will over offer both NDPC and DPC rotations to 6 APPE students per block for a total of 18 student placements.
+We will offer NDPC and DPC rotations to a mix of EPI 1/2 and APPE placements for a total of 48 student placements.
 Limited dispensing may also be implemented during this time.
 The Faculty complement for this Phase is 1.5 Faculty/Preceptor, including a part-time Licensed Pharmacy Manager and part-time Education Coordinator.
 During this phase there may be opportunities for Pharmacy Residents and Graduate Students to engage in the work (education, research) offered in the AP.

 This is the AP Launch Phase.
 The AP will be fully operational to provide both DPC and NDPC rotations.
-A total of 96 student placements will occur during this phase.
-We will offer 24 placements per block with a mix of EPI 1 and APPE placement.
-The Faculty complement for this Phase is 3.0 Faculty/Preceptor, including a full-time Licensed Pharmacy Manager and full-time Education Coordinator.
+A total of 72 student placements will occur during this phase.
+The Faculty complement for this Phase is 3.0 Faculty/Preceptor, including a full-time Licensed Pharmacy Manager, full-time Education Coordinator and part-time Interdisciplinary Care Coordinator.
 During this phase there will be opportunities for Pharmacy Residents and Graduate Students to engage in the work (education, research) offered in the AP.